proxer/ProxerLibJava/README.md

 #### `init()` and `cleanup()`

 You *must* call `init()` somewhere in the android lifecycle.
 The `onCreate()` method of your main activity is recommended for that.
-If you do not do that, you may get weird Exceptions if a request was uncussesful.
+If you do not do that, you may get weird Exceptions if a request was unsuccessful.

 The `cleanup()` method is optional, but recommended.
 It cancels all the active requests and frees up the memory for the java garbage collection.
 A good place to call this is the `onDestroy()` method of your main Activity.